Wednesday, May 31, 2017

 I also shopped at a few cute places.
 As much as I love the Burnet area, Dripping does have its charms.

 I did some on-line shopping at Land's End and Old Navy recently and part of it arrived last night.
-I am really loving the bright as punch colors that signal SUMMER.
+I am really loving the bright as punch colors.
 Can't wait to pair these with my huaraches.
 I have another two tops, some casual capri's, and a nice dress on their way, too.
 My wardrobe definitely needed a spark.

 Monday, May 8, 2017